U.S. Men’s and Women’s Soccer Teams to Be Paid Equally under New Deal

 Federal and State Laws on Equal Pay and Gender Discrimination

 There are federal and state laws that protect individuals from unequal pay based on gender discrmination within the workplace.
 According to the Equal Pay Act (EPA), employers are required to provide equal pay for equal work for both men and women in the same workplace.
 In addition to EPA, Title VII of the Civil Rights Act of 1964 also prohibits employers from discriminating against their employees based on sex in pay and benefits.
 Several states, including New York and New Jersey, acknowledge and uphold this law.

 Seek Legal Assistance Today

-If your employer has discriminated against you based on gender, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has discriminated against you based on gender, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.